 Lazada Malaysia aims to attract 50,000 merchants into platform

-KUALA LUMPUR: Leading e-commerce platform, Lazada Malaysia, today launched its #EveryoneCanSell programme, which aimed to attract over 50,000 merchants into its platform by end of 2018.
+KUALA LUMPUR: Leading e-commerce platform, Lazada Malaysia, has launched its #EveryoneCanSell programme, which aimed to attract over 50,000 merchants into its platform by end-2018.

 The programme was held in collaboration with SME Corporation Malaysia, Companies Commission of Malaysia, Malayan Banking Bhd and Telekom Malaysia Bhd.